-L. Fieldman in telling his story to the city attorney made it appear that
+L. Fieldman in telling his story to

+the city attorney made it appear that

-L. Karon was the man who bought the house at the instigation of the congregation.
-This S. Karon denies, and says that he was the purchaser and that he was the purchaser and only donated the house after the congre-gation had asked for it.
-L. Karon is the man who purchased the lot.
-The deal is so badly mixed it will require several attorneys to untangle it.
-It said, however, that the parties con-curred have agreed to fix up their difficulties.
+L. Karon was the man who bought the

+house at the instigation of the congregation.
+This S. Karon denies, and says gation.
+This S, Karon denies, and says that he was the purchaser and only donated the house after the congregation had asked for it.
+I. Karon is the man who purchased the lot.
+The deal is so bally mixed it will require several attorneys to untangle it.
+It is said, however, that the parties concent have agreed to fix up their dif-